My Mission Is Simple

 - Continual Learning.
 Continuous learning is at the heart of everything we do.
 This includes suggested reading, tools and other resources included with your program.

 Hiring a coach isn’t a day-to-day decision for you.
 In fact, it might be a once in a lifetime decision for you!
 There are 6 factors that consistently separate the best coaches from the rest.
 Use them to tip the scales in your favor to find the “right” coach for your business.

 1. Pick the person, not the toolkit.

 Don’t focus on the tools!
 Rather, assess your confidence in the coach to actually deliver the outcomes you seek – and trust that they will bring the right tools to make it happen.
-The rest of this evaluation process will help you do just that.

 2. Determine if they practice what they preach.

 Here are a handful of questions to help you assess whether a coach practices what she or he preaches: (a) When was the last time you met with your own coach? (b) What kinds of things are you working on with your coach? (c) How are you using the tools / processes you recommend for us in your coaching practice? (d) How much did you spend on your own professional education and development in the past year? (e) What did you spend it on?

 3. Find the personal “fit.”

 A great coach makes you feel uncomfortable as he or she pushes you and your team to learn, grow, and accelerate change in your business.
 Be careful not to confuse the appropriate “discomfort” they may cause in you and your team during the selection process with your sense of their “fit.”
 Great coaches coach, they don’t “sell” themselves– so you should feel their fit (or not) consistently throughout your selection process.